gangyao97/adversarial_seizure_detection/README.md

 2. util.py -> script used to load the configruation file, log the hyperparameter and save the test results
 3. adversarial_seizure_detection.py ->script used for loading the data, trainning and evaluating the model
 4. Baseline_models.ipynb -> scritp used for baseline SVM & RF model
+5. param.json -> the json file for model hyperparameter

 ## Hyperparameter Setting